 That said, if you have a super progressive insurance (truly, that's so awesome) that will cover true couples therapy and you're cool with the diagnosis bit, I can provide you a superbill for any paid therapy sessions that are completed that will have all the billing info you need.
 You can then submit that on your own and discuss reimbursement with them.
 Make sure to call your insurance and ask them about your benefits if you're not sure!
 (The billing code I use for couples therapy is ICD10: 90847)

-• Fees vary based on what service fits your need.
+• Fees vary based on what relationship counseling service fits your need.
 Once you know what type of support you are looking for, full fees are clearly outlined at the bottom of each service page.
 I've included a very basic outline below. ***Payment plans are available via Klarna and/or Affirm***

 Couples Therapy